 - Be careful not to focus entirely on a specific type of fabric, such as florals.
 Include many styles if you want to diversify your stash.

 - Consider color warmth, too.
-Choose a range of colors from cool to hot (see Color Wheel Basics for Quilters for advice about working with cool and warm colors).
+Choose a range of colors from cool to hot.

 - Try to include all sorts of shapes in your printed quilting fabrics, from angular geometrics to circles and arcs.